jjcollinge/terraform-deploy-to-azure/README.md

 These screen assume the authentication process has been completed and you're now logged in as Joe Bloggs.

 ### Setup Screen
 This page will display the user with a form to input any variables that are needed by their Terraform template.
-Any default values will already be placeholder in the associated field.
+Any default values will already be present, as placeholders, in the associated fields.
 Sanitization and validation will run asynchronously against each input field.
 Once the user has provided all the required fields, they will be able to progress to the next screen.
 ![](docs/images/tfdeploy-screen0.png)

 ### Preview Screen